-Are you a single mother looking for life insurance?
+Are you a single parent looking for life insurance?
 Here’s what you need to know about life insurance.

 The operative words here are ‘single parent’.
 If we assume that one parent is primarily or completely responsible for the well-being of children, then this allows us to determine both the amount and type of life insurance.